Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 1.5 kg
 - **Price**: 1 gp
-- **Properties**: When you take the Attack action, you can replace one of your attacks with throwing a Net.
+- **Properties**: When you take the Attack Action, you can replace one of your attacks with throwing a Net.
 Target a creature you can see within range 3 *(4.5m)* of yourself.
-The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or have the Restrained condition until it escapes.
-The target succeeds automatically if it is Huge or larger.To escape, the target or a creature within range 1 *(1.5m)* of it must take an action to make a DC 10 Strength (Athletics) check, freeing the Restrained creature on a success.
+The target must succeed on a DEX Save (DC 8 + your DEX + your PB) or be [Restrained](conditions.md#restrained) until it escapes.
+The target succeeds automatically if it is [Huge](game_rules.md#creature-sizes) or larger.
+To escape, the target or a creature within range 1 *(1.5m)* of it must take an Action to make a DC 10 Strength (Athletics) check, freeing the [Restrained](conditions.md#restrained) creature on a success.
 Destroying the Net (AC 10; 5 HP; Immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.
 *(Source: PHB'24, page227)*

 ## Items O
 ### Oil
-*(adventuring gear, Common)*
+*(grenade, Common)*
 - **Weight**: 500 g
 - **Price**: 1 sp
 - **Properties**: [Throw Grenade](dm/items.md#item-info#throw-grenade).